IDMNYU/p5-fundamentals/_pages/ai/transformers.md

 mRecorder.record(mRecSound, 100, captionAudio);
 ```

-The `captionAudio` parameter is a [callback function](../concurrency/) that will be called whenever we stop recording by calling:
+The `captionAudio` parameter is a [callback function](../concurrency/) that will be called whenever we stop recording, which we can do by calling:
 ```js
 mRecorder.stop();
 ```